AstarNetwork/astar-docs/docs/learn/governance/index.md

 The `Launch Period` is the time window during which public proposals are endorsed by the token holders or external proposals are made by the `Main Council`.
 Depending on the _round_, either the most endorsed public proposal or the external proposal will be upgraded into a referendum.
 The `Voting Period` is the time window during which the token holders can vote on the referendum.
-In case the referendum passes (quorum achieved during the `Voting Period`), the `Enactment Period` is the _delay_ before the proposal is actually executed on-chain.
+In case the referendum passes (quorum achieved during the `Voting Period`), the `Enactment Period` is the _delay_ before the proposal is actually executed onchain.

 The `Technical Committee` can decide to fast-track external proposals (e.g. in case of an emergency situation).
 The regular _fast-track_ approach has a limit on the minimum voting period, while the _instant fast-track_ approach allows the committee to set the voting period to an arbitrarily short duration.